zguo1010/opinions-game/README.md

-This repository if for the anonymous double-blind KDD paper "Game Theoretic Processing of Disinformation and Its Impact on Dynamics of Opinions"
+This repository if for the TCSS paper "Game Theoretic Processing of Disinformation and Its Impact on Dynamics of Opinions"

 The file 'run_game_hta.py' is for the experiment of various H-DM: other DMs.
 The file 'run_game_nash.py' is for the experiment of the corresponding Nash Equlibrium solution.